All the WordPress web hosting companies I’ve personally tried or heard about from people I trust!

 Understanding why these webhosts are “bad” can be the most confusing thing for new website owners.
 On one hand, you have “expert” sites saying such and such company is “HORRIBLE, AWFUL, NEVER USE THEM!” and on the other hand, you see hundreds of “trusted” review sites showing thousands of happy customers and many 9.5/10 scores.
 How do you know who to trust?

 Haha, you can trust your own experience or mine.
 Most people don’t listen and will go for the super cheap hosting with the 75% OFF promo code.
-The server may be fine for 2 months, or even 2 years, and then slowly degrades.
+The server may be fine for 2 months, or even 2 years, and then slowly degrade.
 Your site keeps getting slower and customer support will tell you it’s because of your theme, or your plugins (which could be true).
 You’ll even hit downtimes on a monthly, weekly, or even daily basis.
 Your host will assure you it’s only a minor server upgrade and will be up and running better than ever!

 On my radar